FAQ

 Can you give a person medication?

-No, but we can help a lot in ensuring medications are taken properly.
+We cannot set up or administer medication, but we can help a lot in ensuring medications are taken properly.
 We can provide medication reminders, coaching and encouragement.
 We can notify interested parties if a client has not properly taken medications.
 We can pick up medication at the store.
 We can report if any other problems arise with medication compliance.

 Our Caregivers